Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 Note that the symbolic procedure is only used for the first $N$ rows and columns of the AJ.
 The contribution of the heat release rate can be simply obtained from the species production rates~\cite{niemeyer2017pyjac}.
-However the gradients of the production rates with respect to temperature, $\frac{\partial \dot{\omega}_i}{\partial T}$, need a specific and compute intensive treatment~\cite{sharma2022acceleration}.
-The strategy adopted here is to approximate these terms via finite difference by computing the species production rate twice at different temperatures.
+However the gradients of the production rates with respect to temperature, $\frac{\partial \dot{\omega}_i}{\partial T}$, need a specific and compute-intensive treatment~\cite{sharma2022acceleration}.
+The strategy adopted here is to approximate these terms via finite difference by computing the species' production rate twice at different temperatures.
 A finite difference strategy is useful here given that it avoids symbolically encoding the thermodynamics polynomials which can change for each species.
-In addition, differentiating with respect to temperature is less prone to numerical instability than differentiating with respect to species molar concentrations since the temperature is usually far from 0.
+In addition, differentiating with respect to temperature is less prone to numerical instability than differentiating with respect to species molar concentrations since the temperature is usually far from 0. \revone{The benefit of a numerical differentiation for gradients with respect to temperature was also recognized elsewhere \cite{mcnenly2015faster,walker2023generalized}.}